Megalocnidae: Origin

+Description

+Megalocnid sloths were relatively small compared to mainland ground sloths, though they were the largest mammals native to the Caribbean islands with the largest species Megalocnus rodens estimated to weigh around 146 kg or 270 kg, with the smallest genera Neocnus and Acratocnus estimated to only weigh 8-15 kg.

+Ecology

+Like other sloths megalocnids were probably folivores, with some authors suggesting that based on the anatomy of their limbs, that Neocnus and Acratocnus were likely climbing animals.

 Taxonomy

 The taxonomy of Caribbean sloths is in flux, with the number of species present among the Pleistocene-Holocene taxa in question; some species are likely junior synonyms, while the diversity of some genera is probably understated.
-The mitochondrial DNA study suggests that Acratocnus ye and Parocnus serus are deeply divergent from each other, having split during the Oligocene, suggesting an early radiation within the group; they proposed the families Acratocnidae and Parocnidae within a new superfamily, Megalocnoidea.
+The mitochondrial DNA study suggests that Acratocnus ye and Parocnus serus are deeply divergent from each other, having split during the Oligocene, suggesting an early radiation within the group.
+An alternative taxonomy of the group has been proposed including the families Acratocnidae and Parocnidae within a new superfamily, Megalocnoidea.